Carbonate Street Development

 Hello again town.
 My last questions sent before I was done, so it is illegible.
 Probably best to disregard the last question!
 I've brought this up a number of times, so if this has been addressed by the Board of Trustees, of CHA, feel free to point me in that direction.
 I have presented this question to 5-10 people at different times and generally speaking - folks don't know what I am talking about.
 The prioritization schedule on page 10 of the CHA community guidelines appears to give substantial advantage to certain employers - government and non-profits.
 Is there any concern that this prioritization schedule will prevent frontline workers, business owners, recreational guides, managers, etc. from being housed?
 If these are the deed restrictions moving forward - has anyone expressed concern that frontline workers, etc. are unlikely to have access? #housingequity #Carbonate #CHA #deedrestrictions #BVBOT

-Amy asked 10 months ago
+Amy asked over 1 year ago

 Good morning Amy.
 Thanks for the question.
 The prioritization schedule in the Guidelines is not meant to turn folks away or make non-listed folk ineligible.
 Instead, all other variables being equal, a family with children would be more likely to be selected to fill a vacancy than a single person (for example).